Antioxidant and Anti-inflammatory Properties of Pine Pollen Extract Promote Wound Healing

 General Guidence

-The content on this site is provided for educational and informational purposes only and is not intended as medical advice.
-Always consult with a healthcare provider before making any changes to your diet or health regimen, especially if you are pregnant, nursing, under 18, have allergies, or have any medical conditions.
+The content on this site is provided for educational and informational purposes only and should not be construed as medical advice.
+Always consult a qualified healthcare provider before making changes to your diet, lifestyle, or health regimen, particularly if you are pregnant or nursing, under the age of 18, managing allergies or known sensitivities, or living with any medical conditions.

-At RAW Forest Foods, we prioritize your safety.
-Our products are dietary supplements, not medications.
-Please note the following:
+At RAW Forest Foods, your safety is our priority.
+Please note that our products are dietary supplements, not medications.
+The following disclaimer applies:

 * These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.